RCass172/rent-a-drone/testing.md

   - The icons were checked to see if color changes once the user hovers over it
   - Confirmed Google map displays on all relevant website paths
   - Confirmed marker is displaying business address and map is interactive

+## **Testing Responsiveness**

+- Device testing

+The website was tested using Google Chrome's Dev Tools to check if the website displayed well on all devices below:

+  1. Moto G4
+  2. Galaxy S5
+  3. Pixel 2
+  4. Pixel 2 XL
+  5. iPhone 5/SE
+  6. iPhone 6/7/8
+  7. iPhone 6/7/8 Plus
+  8. iPhone X
+  9. iPad
+  10. iPad Pro
+  11. Surface Duo
+  12. Galaxy Fold

+Results were good and as expected

+- Operating system testing

+The website was tested on real devices with the following OS:

+  1. Windows 10
+  2. Android
+  3. iOS

+Results were good and as expected

+- Browser testing

+The website was tested on the following browsers:

+  1. Google Chrome
+  2. Microsoft Edge
+  3. Mozilla Firefox
+  4. Opera
+  5. Vivaldi
+  6. Brave

+Results were good and as expected